The Asia/Australia Travelling Series

 2) The mix of people.

 Melbourne is super chilled in comparison.
-No one seems to be in a rush anywhere (even the business people dressed in suits) and if someone accidentally knocks into you, you get an instant apology.
+No one seems to be in a rush anywhere (even the business people dressed in suits) and the streets are generally a little quieter.

 Also the people we came across in Melbourne were so sweet, they were generally interested in us; like the Baristas we bought our coffee from in the morning who wanted to know what we were doing travelling-wise and the Shop Assistant that helped us buy gifts for our loved ones (or should I say OURSELVES, you know how it is) who wanted to know our life stories.